stevenc-stb/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 - dataset: The element follows the Dataset profile specification.
 - extension: The element follows the Extension profile specification.
 - lite: The element follows the Lite profile specification.
-- hardware: the element follows the Hardware profile specification
+- hardware: The element follows the Hardware profile specification.
-- supplyChain: the element follows the SupplyChain profile specification
+- supplyChain: The element follows the SupplyChain profile specification.